Our Portugal Journey

 Safe Communities Portugal is Portugal’s only non-profit association that provides a centralized way to access information and assistance with crime prevention, and public security and safety information.
 Their resources are free to people residing in or visiting Portugal.

-The organization works closely with a number of authorities including the Ministry of Internal Administration, the Judicial Police, SEF, the National Republican Guard (GNR), Turismo de Portugal, Portugal municipalities and many Embassies.
+The organization works closely with a number of authorities including the Ministry of Internal Administration, the Judicial Police, AIMA, the National Republican Guard (GNR), Turismo de Portugal, Portugal municipalities and many Embassies.
 These organizations all recognize the card as containing emergency information.

-No data stored
+No data is stored.

-It’s important to note that the information you input on your card is not stored in any database.
+It’s important to note that the information you input on your card is not stored on any database.
 This is simply a card that you fill out and keep with you in your wallet or purse when traveling or living in Portugal.

-How to download the card
+How to download the card.

 The card can be downloaded by visiting the Safe Communities Portugal website here.